IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Learn More

-REMOTE & iN-PERSON client Representation in U.S. Tax Court
+REMOTE & iN-PERSON client Representation in U.S. Tax Court | HAWAI'I

 • Traditional law school apprenticeships take a minimum of four (4) years to complete in any of the 4 states where an individual is allowed 'to read' the law, under the supervision of a seasoned licensed attorney or judge.
 Afterwards, an individual is allowed to sit for the respective state bar examination.
 Whereas individuals who pass the Tax Court bar exam and then hang out their shingle to begin practice as a legal representative and officer of the Court are in fact going into a courtroom with no formal legal training.

-• Learn how to petition, negotiate settlements with appeals' attorneys and district counsel, conduct a Branerton Conference, write stipulations, motions and briefs, perform discovery, collect evidence, answer at Calendar Call, prepare for trial (or pre-trial settlement), and how to work cooperatively with government attorneys and argue your client's case successfully before a U.S. Tax Court judge.
+• Learn how to petition, negotiate settlements with appeals' attorneys and district counsel, conduct a Branerton Conference, write stipulations, motions and briefs, perform informal and formal discovery, collect evidence, answer at Calendar Call, prepare for trial (or pre-trial settlement), and how to work cooperatively with government attorneys and argue your client's case successfully before a U.S. Tax Court judge.

 .